-It’s been an honor to serve you as the State Representative of the 48th District and I am excited to announce I have filed to run for this seat again in November 2024.
+It’s been an honor to serve you as the State Representative of the 48th District and I am excited to announce I have filed to run for this seat again in November 2026.
+We have made significant progress over the past two years

 Standing Up for Kentucky

-Advocate for Women’s Health
+Advocating for Women’s Health

 Champion Mental Wellness